minekube/connect/.web/docs/guide/authentication.md

 ```

 The token and endpoint name have a direct relationship, and you can use the same token for multiple endpoint names
-as loong as they are available for use.
+as long as they are available for use.

 ### Trouble Shooting